 How to make it work

 - Install ksuperkey.
-You can download the source and some distro-specific packages from KDE-apps, but compiling the latest version is also straightforward.
+You can download the source and some distro-specific packages from Linux-apps, but compiling the latest version is also straightforward.
 First install the dependencies, for example on Ubuntu-based systems:

 sudo apt-get install git gcc make libx11-dev libxtst-dev pkg-config

 On some systems you’ll also need to install the